fedeandri/bugfu-console-debugger/readme.txt

 **HOW TO OPEN YOUR BROWSER JAVASCRIPT CONSOLE**

-If you've never used the JavaScript Console before, here's how you open it:
+If you've never used the Browser JavaScript Console before, here's how you open it:

 * Chrome PC shift+ctrl+j - Chrome Mac alt+cmd+j
 * Firefox PC shift+ctrl+k - Firefox Mac alt+cmd+k